inno-se/the-guide/README.md

 - **The Pyramid Principle** (noun)

   A tool to give your (written) communication more clarity and efficiency.
-Lead with the conclusion, then provide key arguments and finally support them with detailed information [[Minto Pyramid](https://untools.co/minto-pyramid/)].
+Lead with the conclusion, then provide key arguments and finally support them with detailed information [^MintoPyramid].

 - **quality attribute** or **QA** (noun)